remobile/react-native-qrcode-local-image/README.md

 # React Native QRCodeLocalImage (remobile)
-A local qrcode image parse for react-native
+A local qrcode image parse for react-native, support for ios and android

 ## Installation
 ```sh